 Harvard Summer School Orchestra

-Currently in its 35th season, the Harvard Summer School Orchestra is under the direction of Judith Zuckerman.
+The Harvard Summer School Orchestra is under the direction of Judith Zuckerman.
 The orchestra comprises approximately 60 players and performs works from the classical repertoire.
-This year, the orchestra will perform Saint-Saëns Cello Concerto No. 1 in A minor, as well as other pieces.
 Orchestral musicians of all ages are invited to audition.
-Auditions are June 23-25.
 For more information, please email email@example.com.

 ARTS FIRST Festival

 Each fall, the Office for the Arts puts out a call for volunteers to become a part of the team for our annual ARTS FIRST Festival in the spring.
 Students, community members and staff are always among these valuable participants who help bring one of the nation's largest college arts festivals to the stages and venues of Harvard.
-The next ARTS FIRST Festival is April 30-May 3, 2020.
-Check back here in the fall for more information.
-Or sign up now for our weekly e-newsletter The Beat so you can be the first to find out about ARTS FIRST opportunities and even more about the arts at Harvard.
+Sign up for our weekly e-newsletter The Beat so you can be the first to find out about ARTS FIRST opportunities and even more about the arts at Harvard.

 Outings & Innings

 Outings & Innings is an internal Harvard service for staff, faculty, retirees, students and some other Harvard affiliates that offers a dynamic menu of date-specific tickets for a variety of performing arts and professional sports, and "anyday" tickets for movies, museums and seasonal attractions.
+During Covid-19 conditions, an increasing roster of virtual, outdoor and safe, socially distanced activties are being added.
 O&I also partners with cultural attractions and businesses to offer special HUID discounts.
 O&I provides significant savings on many offerings, access to high-demand events and no hefty transaction fees!
-A HarvardKey is required to set up a customer account and to receive O&I’s elist of upcoming events and special offers such as with Broadway in Boston, Boston Ballet and Boston Pops.
+A HarvardKey is required to set up a customer account and to receive O&I’s e-list of upcoming events and special offers, which have included Broadway in Boston, Boston Ballet and Boston Pops.

 American Repertory Theater